wp-media/wp-rocket-helpers/static-files/wp-rocket-disable-google-font-optimization/README.md

-# WP Rocket | Enable SSL Cache
+# WP Rocket | Disable Google Font Optimization

-Enables SSL cache so that WP Rocket caches pages with SSL.
+Disable Google Font Optimization in WP Rocket.
+To re-enable the option, visit Tools tab of WP Rocket.

 Documentation:
 * [{Docs title here}]({Docs URL here})

 To be used with:
-* Any setup where SSL cache is disabled.
-Since 3.3.4 SSL cache is enabled by default and the WP Rocket settings UI is removed.
-If SSL cache was disabled prior to 3.3.4, use this helper to enable it.
+* Any setup where Google Font Optimization is causing conflicts and needs to be disabled.
+Since 3.7 Google Font Optimization is enabled by default and there is no option in WP Rocket UI to disable this feature.
+If Google Font Optimization was disabled prior to 3.7 or after using this helper plugin, it can be enabled via the "Tools" tab of WP Rocket.

 Last tested with:
-* WP Rocket {3.3.x}
+* WP Rocket {3.7.x}
-* WordPress {5.2.x}
+* WordPress {5.5.x}